Hamzah Haz: Advocacy for militant clerics

-Denial of terrorists in the country

-In 2002 Hamzah gave an interview to the Australian Broadcasting Corporation (ABC), which broadcast it on 23 October.
-In a voice-over played during the television interview, an ABC journalist said, "Before the Bali bombing, Vice President Hamzah Haz insisted there were no terrorists in Indonesia.
-After the bombing, he gave this extraordinary justification for that position:"

-Hamzah Haz press statement: "If I as vice president said that Indonesia has terrorists, no one would come to Indonesia, no investors would come."

-The ABC interviewer then told Hamzah: "In light of Bali, that would seem a reprehensible comment, if you knew that people were here."

-Hamzah responded: "It's not true that I protect them and I don't regret what I said, but I said it in the past – it relates to the past.
-But now if there is a connection we want to know whether it is true that Indonesia has a terrorist network."

-Accusation of United States terrorism

 On 3 September 2003 Hamzah stated, "Actually, who is the terrorist, who is against human rights?
 The answer is the United States because they attacked Iraq.
 Moreover, it is the terrorist king, waging war."

-According to The Sydney Morning Herald, Hamzah's statement was "a scathing attack that echoed the language of many of the Bali bombers".
-Hamzah had also been criticised for publicly associating with several of Indonesia's more hardline Islamic leaders, including Ba'asyir, although after the Bali terrorist attack Hamzah severed those ties.
-Soon after Hamzah's remarks, Riza Sihbudi, a political analyst at the Indonesian Institute of Sciences, told the Detik news service that Hamzah seemed to be chasing votes.
+According to The Sydney Morning Herald, Hamzah had also been criticised for publicly associating with several of Indonesia's more hardline Islamic leaders, including Ba'asyir, although after the Bali terrorist attack Hamzah severed those ties.

+Riza Sihbudi, a political analyst at the Indonesian Institute of Sciences, told the Detik news service that Hamzah seemed to be chasing votes.
 "He should not have spoken like that as he is the vice president", Sihbudi said.
 Al Jazeera reported the day after Hamzah's statement that "There has yet to be a US reaction to the well-known firebrand's comments."

 Personal life

 The Office of the Vice President officially states that Hamzah had two wives, Asmaniah (b.
 27 July 1943), and Titin Kartini (b.
 4 May 1945), with whom he had a total of 12 children.
 Another source states Haz had a third wife, Soraya, whom he did not officially acknowledge, and with whom he had a further three children.
 Soraya was seen on camera with Hamzah in an event at Bandar Lampung in 2022.
 His first and second wives predeceased him.
 Asmaniah died on 12 September 2017 and Titin died on 19 May 2021.